sudo-Mystic/IndiaPlace/README.md

-**NEDERLANDSE VERSIE ONDERAAN DE PAGINA**

-# PlaceNL Bot (English)
+# PlaceIndia Bot

-The bot for PlaceNL and their allies!
-This bot connects with the [command server](https://github.com/PlaceNL/Commando) and gets it's orders from there.
-You can see the orderhistory [here](https://placenl.noahvdaa.me/).
+The bot for PlaceIndia and their allies!
+This bot connects with the [command server](https://github.com/PlaceIndia/Commando) and gets it's orders from there.
+You can see the orderhistory [here](http://placeindia.devmire.com/).

 ## User script bot